1907 Western University of Pennsylvania football team: Season recap

-On February 9, 1907 the Western University of Pennsylvania Athletic Committee hired Yale graduate John A. Moorehead as head football coach for the 1907 season.
-Mr. Moorehead was originally hired as an assistant line coach on October 29, 1906.
+On February 9, 1907 the Western University of Pennsylvania Athletic Committee hired Yale graduate John A. Moorhead as head football coach for the 1907 season.
+Mr. Moorhead was originally hired as an assistant line coach on October 29, 1906.
 Frank Rugh, former WUP player and 1904 Law School grad, was the assistant coach.
 When 1906 team captain Gil Miller became ill, Cal Marshall was appointed his replacement and did a commendable job.
 The team officially nominated him team captain for the 1907 season at the season ending banquet.
 The Athletic Committee also hired Ed LaForce, the well known trainer of the Pittsburgh Pirates, for the 1907 football season.
 The team lived in a new training house that was built next to campus.

 The prospects for a successful season were good as end Theodore Perry was the only starter who had graduated.
 Plus, the Athletic Committee reviewed the eligibility rules and determined that graduate students Jud Schmidt and Joe Edgar could play another season.
 The same committee then disqualified both players on November 4 for undisclosed reasons.
 The committee put together a competitive ten game schedule.
-In its first season under head coach John A. Moorehead, the team compiled an 8–2 record, shut out eight of its ten opponents, and outscored all opponents by a total of 147 to 27.
+In its first season under head coach John A. Moorhead, the team compiled an 8–2 record, shut out eight of its ten opponents, and outscored all opponents by a total of 147 to 27.